KazWolfe/HuskyBot/README.md

 not necessarily friendly to administrators or configuration, as it was initially designed for a specific guild.

+If you require assistance or support with the bot at any time (and you're using the master branch), swing on by DIY Tech's `#husky-support` channel to get (mostly) live developer assistance.

 ### Installation

 HuskyBot is a sophisticated bot, and has a (large) number of possible install paths.
 Feel free to choose whichever is